tpchuckles/MountainViewer/README.md

 click the ground view (bottom panel) to calculate where that point is on the topo map (drops a green pin on the top panel)

+right-click the topo map to select the nearest point along a trail or road, select multiple points to build up your route, and view the elevation map of your trail at the bottom.

 ![til](./figs/quickdirtydemo.gif)